Martha Connors: Fictional character biography

 Sometime before her first appearance, Martha met and married surgeon and biologist Curt Connors.
 Together they had a son named Billy and their life seemed perfect.
-However, Curt, an amputee, was looking for a way to regrow lost limbs.
-Despite Martha warning him about the dangers of experimenting on himself, fearing for his safety, Curt created a Lizard Formula and injected himself with it, transforming into a feral lizard monster.
-Martha later ran into Spider-Man, who already had an encounter with the Lizard, and told him what really happened, prompting the wall-crawler to track down and cure Curt, albeit temporarily.
+Curt, an amputee, sought a way to regrow lost limbs.
+Despite Martha warning him about the dangers of experimenting on himself, fearing for his safety, Curt creates a Lizard Formula and tests it on himself, transforming into a feral lizard monster.
+Martha later runs into Spider-Man, who already had an encounter with the Lizard, and told him what had happened, prompting him to track down and cure Curt, albeit temporarily.

-At one point, Martha and Billy were kidnapped by the Maggia branch led by Silvermane, who wanted Curt to decipher an ancient tablet.
-Once again, Curt transformed into the Lizard and it took the combined effort Spider-Man and the Human Torch to save Martha and Billy, who were happily reunited with a cured Curt.
-Although Curt would continue to transform into the Lizard time and time again, Martha would not abandon him.
+At one point, Martha and Billy are kidnapped by the Maggia branch led by Silvermane, who wants Curt to decipher an ancient tablet.
+Once again, Curt transforms into the Lizard and it takes the combined effort of Spider-Man and the Human Torch to save Martha and Billy, who are reunited with a cured Curt.
+Although Curt continues to transform into the Lizard time and time again, Martha refuses to abandon him.

-Sometime later, Curt mentions that Martha contracted cancer and had died due to the complications of her surgery.
+Sometime later, Billy and Martha are both afflicted with cancer after being exposed to carcinogenic chemicals.
+Billy survives, while Martha dies due to complications from surgery, with Billy being sent to live with his aunt.

-In a lead-up to the Dead No More: The Clone Conspiracy storyline, Martha is revived by Miles Warren, along with Billy, who had also died, to persuade Curt to work for him.
-Martha still works at New U Technologies.
-When New U Technologies suddenly breaks out in a melee, Martha and Billy are taken away by Curt, who claims that he can cure their Carrion Virus.
+In the Dead No More: The Clone Conspiracy storyline, Martha is resurrected in a clone body by Ben Reilly along with Billy, who had previously been killed by the Lizard.
+Martha and Billy are taken away by Curt, who claims that he can cure the Carrion virus they are suffering from.
 Martha and Billy are injected with the Lizard Formula, which saves their lives, but also mutates them into anthropomorphic lizards.
 Martha and her family continue to live peacefully in the sewers, getting occasional friendly visits from Peter Parker and Mary Jane Watson, although Billy desires to live a normal life and begins to rebel against Curt.

+Martha and Billy were later brought into the Sewer Enclave by Miles Morales' clone Shift.